bcb420-2023/BabakEric_Jadidzadeh/README.md

-# Eric_Jadidzadeh
+# BabakEric_Jadidzadeh
-repository for bcb420 for Eric Jadidzadeh
+repository for bcb420 for Babak Eric Jadidzadeh